oroinc/documentation/user/back-office/getting-started/information-management/notes.rst

 1. Click **Add Note** under the **More Actions** menu on the top right on the page of the selected record.

    .. image:: /user/img/getting_started/records/AddNotetoRecord.png
+      :alt: Click Add Note under the More Actions menu of the opportunity record

 2. In the **Add Note** dialog, provide the text for your note.
 Formatting tools are available at the top menu.